TikTok trend prompts warning over potential death

 She said at a minimum, whenever someone passed out, brain cells were damaged.

-They could also suffer possible head injuries from falling from a standing position, Mills said.
+On top of those risks, they could suffer possible head injuries from falling from a standing position, Mills said.

-Netsafe online safety operations manager Sean Lyons said it had "definitely" come to their attention and Netsafe had had parents approach it for advice.
+Netsafe online safety operations manager Sean Lyons said it had "definitely" come to their attention and they had had parents approach them for advice.

 He said the desire to be seen to be involved in the "next big thing" was understandable but people's interpretation of what was a good idea sometimes went "out the window".